jundalisay/superb/content/en/research/chau-ju-kua/chun-fan-chi/16-west-india.md

 Its king has his body draped but goes barefoot.

 He wears a turban and loin-cloth of white cotton.

-wears a white cotton shirt with narrow elephant, arm sleev^es.
+- Sometimes he wears a white cotton shirt with narrow sleeves.
-When
-cloth.
-Among
-is
-He
-Sometimes he
-going out he rides an
-and wears a golden hat ornamented with pearls and gems.
-On fastened a band of gold, and around his leg is
+- He rides an elephant and wears a golden hat ornamented with pearls and gems.

-^
+His arm has a band of gold.
+Around his leg is a golden chain.

 ruler of the country has his body draped, but goes barefooted. wears a turban and a

 his

-a golden chain.
-his regalia is a standard of peacock feathers on a staff of ver- men guard it round.
-He is attended by a guard of some five hundred picked foreign women (^ j^), chosen for their fine phy- sique.- Those in front lead the way with dancing, their bodies draped, bare- milion colour; over 20 and with a cotton footed have a loin-cloth. their hair is
+His regalia includes a standard of peacock feathers on a staff of vermillion color, guarded around by 20 men.

+He is attended by a guard of 500 picked foreign women chosen for their fine physique.

+Those in front lead the way with dancing, their bodies draped, bare-footed with a loin-cloth.

+milion colour; over 20
+and with a cotton

+their hair
+is

-Those behind ride horses bareback; they done up and they wear necklaces of pearls and anklets of gold, their bodies are perfumed with camphor and musk and other drugs, and umbrellas of peacock feathers shield them from the sun ^ In front of the dancing- women are carried the so train, seated in litters called pu-tai-kiau silver
+Those behind ride horses bareback, wearing loin cloth.
+Their hair is done up and they wear necklaces of pearls and anklets of gold.

+Their bodies are perfumed with camphor, musk, and other drugs.

-of the king's
+Umbrellas of peacock feathers shield them from the sun.

+The king's officers are seated in litters of white foreign cotton, called pu-tai-kiau, carried in front of the dancing-women.
-bag) of white foreign cotton, and which are and are borne on poles plated with gold and
+- These are borne on poles plated with gold and silver.

-Chalukya has has much sandy soil, so, when the king goes forth, they first send an officer with an hundred soldiers and more to sprinkle the ground so that the gusts of wind may not whirl up the dust.
+Chalukya has has much sandy soil, so, when the king goes forth, they first send an officer with 100 soldiers or more to sprinkle the ground so that the gusts of wind may not whirl up the dust.

 The people are very dainty in their diet.
 They have a hundred ways of cooking their food, which varies every day.

-There is an officer called called Han-lin who lays viands and drinks before the king, and sees so that he food he eats, regulating his diet how much not exceed the proper measure.
-Should the king may through excess of eating, then him according lays the viands and who them sweet or as he finds bitter.

-of this country are of a dark
-The people
+There is an officer called called Han-lin who:
+- lays viands and drinks before the king
+- sees how much food he eats, regulating his diet
+- must taste the king's feces if the king gets sick from excessive eating
+  - He treats him as he finds them sweet or bitter.

-of their ears reach
+The Chalukya people are dark-brown.
+The lobes of their ears reach down to their shoulders.

-down
-5
-and treat
-taste his faeces
-must
-(this officer)
-sick
-fall
-brown complexion, the
-They are
-to their shoulders.
-lobes
-skilled in archery
+They are skilled in archery and dextrous with the sword and lance.

-and
-dextrous with the sword and lance.
-They love fighting and ride elephants in lo when they battle, wear turbans also of coloured silks.
+They love fighting and ride elephants in battle, wearing coloured silk turbans.

-They are extremely devout Buddhists^.
+They are extremely devout Buddhists.

-The climate
+The climate is warm, without a cold season.

-warm; there
-is
-is
-no cold season.
-Rice, hemp, beans, wheat, millet, tubers and green vegetables supply their food; they are They cut an alloyed
-The people use these
-seal.
-(i.
-There
-in trading.
-in this country
-is
-(a.
+Their food are:
+- rice
+- hemp
+- beans
+- wheat
+- millet
+- tubers
+- green vegetables

+These are plentiful and cheap.

+They cut an alloyed silver into coins, stamped with the official seal.

+Their native products are:
+- pearls
+- foreign cotton stuff of all colours
+- cotton cloth

+There is is a river called the Tan-shui kiang which becomes very broad where the channels meet.

-pearls, foreign cotton stuff of all colours river called the) Tan-shui kiang which, at a certain point where
+which, at a certain point where
 At
 broad.